 But how do you do it the right way and effectively?
-One of the advisors to the PM of Britain wrote that citizens are the most unused resource today.
+One of the advisers to the PM of Britain wrote that citizens are the most unused resource today.
 And he is right: changing habits is a personal decision.
 If it is taken seriously, we will all benefit.
 But “orders from above” don’t always lead to the desired outcome.

 In 2010, then Minister of The Environment, Gilad Erdan, led a decision, as part of which the Ministry of The Environment allocated 500 million NIS in order to encourage half a million citizens to recycle their organic waste.
 This was a huge change in policy not before seen in this field.
 But what do you do with the money?

 Meir Elkayam, the manager of the Kfar Saba Department for the Environment, was the first to act differently.
 From stage one, it was clear to everyone that organic waste was smelly.
 Imagine leftover potato peels living in one garbage can with leftover hummus.
 Why should anyone keep those?